 A problematic point about incremental insertion is that in this method it can become hard to deal with degenerate point sets.
-In particular, the algorithm described above for constructing the Delaunay triangulation only works robustly for points in general position, where in 2D never more than three points lie on a circle, and never more than 2 points lie on a line.
+In particular, the algorithm described above for

+Galiliean-invariant cosmological hydrodynamical simulations on a moving mesh 9 constructing the Delaunay triangulation only works robustly for points in general position, where in 2D never more than three points lie on a circle, and never more than 2 points lie on a line.
 If we start with a regular point distribution, for example a Cartesian grid, this condition is evidently strongly violated.
 But even for random point sets, it is possible that a degenerate situation approximately occurs, and due to floating point round-off, we may not be able to correctly decide the outcome of one of the geometric tests, i.e. to evaluate the correct sign of a nearly degenerate determinant (e.g. Clarkson, 1992).
 However, failure to do so invariably leads to a breakdown of the mesh construction.
 In addition, experience shows that attempts to address this issue with crude patches,